thakkarkinjal/string_calculator/README.md

-# README
+# String Calculator

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This project implements a simple string calculator with the following features:

+* Accepts a string of comma-separated numbers as input.

+* Returns the sum of the numbers as an integer.

+* Handle newline as a delimiter.

+* Support custom single/multiple character delimiters.

+* Ignores numbers greater than 1000.

+* Raise errors for negative numbers.